 To stay healthy as we age, we need social services in the community we can rely on and health care services that pay attention to our unique health and social needs.

-The first and only centre of its kind in the world, Women’s Age Lab will be a space for exploration and collaboration on science-driven system and social change that will improve the lives of older women.
+The first and only centre of its kind in the world, Women’s Age Lab is a space for exploration and collaboration on science-driven system and social change that improves the lives of older women.

 Women’s Age Lab aims to support the healthy aging of women by reimagining a system and society where older women and their distinct well-being and health needs are recognized and addressed.
-Together with researchers, healthcare providers, community-based organizations, and policy makers we will be a catalyst to improve the lives of older women around the world.
+Together with researchers, healthcare providers, community-based organizations, policy makers and older women themselves, we will be a catalyst to improve the lives of older women around the world.

 - Committed to equity, diversity and inclusion across our mandate